Meet our governing board

 Since returning to New Zealand in 2022 Tim has become actively involved with Local Government, Sports Club Administration and has continued to be involved with the International Development Sector.

-Makerita Poutasi
+Markerita Poutasi

 Trustee

-Makerita brings a wealth of experience from across the public sector, particularly in enhancing health outcomes for Pasifika communities.
+Markerita brings a wealth of experience from across the public sector, particularly in enhancing health outcomes for Pasifika communities.

 She currently serves on the Executive Leadership Team at Te Whatu Ora as National Director Pacific Health.
-A trained lawyer, Makerita has also held governance roles with the Fred Hollows Foundation NZ, Fair Trade Australia & NZ, and Careers NZ.
+A trained lawyer, Markerita has also held governance roles with the Fred Hollows Foundation NZ, Fair Trade Australia & NZ, and Careers NZ.

-Makerita is of Samoan descent and brings deep cultural competency and a strong commitment to improving outcomes for underserved communities.
+Markerita is of Samoan descent and brings deep cultural competency and a strong commitment to improving outcomes for underserved communities.
 As a mother of two, she is passionate about supporting children and families to thrive.

 Jo Fair